internalcabbage/amy-startpage/README.md

 # startpage
-The startpage I created so that it fits with the rest of my configuration/setup.
-BTW, i have never touched html/css/js in my life so this will start horribly
+The startpage I created so that it fits with the rest of my configuration/setup. i have never touched html/css/js in my life so this will start horribly

 # How to use:
 ## Firefox: